 For example, another platform named Koala is specialized in the distribution of food products.
 This illustrates well that you must choose carefully your distributor depending on your products’ category to better sell them!

-The last step to boost and sell effectively in China: your digital marketing campaign.
-Online presence is the key to succeed in China and sell any type of product.
+The last step to boosting and selling effectively in China: is your digital marketing campaign.
+Online presence is the key to success in China and sells any type of product.

-The most important social platform in Chinese people daily life.
-Representing more than 1 billion daily active users, WeChat gives many possibilities to make your promotion to reach as many users as possible:
+The most important social platform in Chinese people’s daily life.
+Representing more than 1 billion daily active users, WeChat gives many possibilities to make your promotion reach as many users as possible:

--WeChat official account: Create an account to be visible, share texts, images and other marketing contents.
-This will allow you to establish your fan base and your presence on users’ feed.
+- WeChat official account: Create an account to be visible, and share texts, images, and other marketing content.
+This will allow you to establish your fan base and your presence on users’ feeds.

--WeChat brochure: This feature is efficient for a simple introduction of new products for example.
-Easy to create and easy to use, WeChat users are very receptive to open those brochures.
+- WeChat brochure: This feature is efficient for a simple introduction of new products for example.
+Easy to create and easy to use, WeChat users are very receptive to opening those brochures.

--WeChat mini-program: An original way to reach potential consumers through games or events invitations.
-Some brands even use mini-programs to set an alternative online shop to sell even more through WeChat.
-And this solution works since WeChat mini-programs sales amount represents for some brands the half of their total sales!
+- WeChat mini-program: An original way to reach potential consumers through games or events invitations.
+Some brands even use mini-programs to set up an alternative online shop to sell even more through WeChat.
+And this solution works since the WeChat mini-programs sales amount represents some brands half of their total sales!

-Collaborating with KOLs will convert the trust users accord to the influencers you chose into your products.
-Using live stream AND KOLs at the same time is a real sales booster because the Chinese love this feature and are more willing to spend money during this kind of event.
+Collaborating with KOLs will convert the trust users according to the influencers you chose into your products.
+Using live streams AND KOLs at the same time is a real sales booster because the Chinese love this feature and are more willing to spend money during this kind of event.

 The beginning of your China adventure …